-The candiru is a tiny, but fearsome, beast that lives in the rivers of the Amazon, and has a penchant for swimming into the human penis.
+The candiru is a tiny parasitic fish that lives in South America — and supposedly has a penchant for swimming into the human penis.

-Of all of the beasts that prowl the Amazon, none is more feared by the locals than the candiru.
-A river monster feared even above the dreaded piranha; the candiru waits for its unsuspecting prey to step into the river before latching onto it.
+Of all of the beasts that prowl the Amazon region, few are creepier than the candiru.
+A parasitic freshwater catfish that’s feared even more than the dreaded piranha, the tiny candiru reportedly waits for its unsuspecting prey to step into the river before striking in the most painful way imaginable.

-Described as “very small, but uniquely occupied in doing evil,” the candiru favors a more stealthy approach than its flesh-eating counterpart.
-Rather than go for an outward attack, the candiru implants itself inside the human body through a rather unusual entryway – the human penis.
+The candiru reportedly favors a more stealthy approach than its fellow aquatic terror, the flesh-eating piranha.
+Rather than go for an attack head-on, the candiru implants itself inside the human body through a rather unusual entryway – the human penis.

-The fish swims up the penis into the urethra – upstream, which is an impressive feat for such a small fish – where it latches onto the walls with barbs.
+The fish reportedly swims right up the penis through the urethra – upstream, which is an impressive feat for such a small fish – where it latches onto the inner walls with barbs.
 Removal can be very difficult, as the barbs face one direction only, and pulling on the fish only causes them to sink deeper into the walls of the urethra.

-Candirus, a form of Amazonian catfish, were first documented in 1829 when German biologist C.F.P. von Martius was told of them by native Amazon people.
-They described wearing special urethra covers made of coconut shells, or sometimes simply tying a ligature around their penises while going in or near the water.
+Candirus were first documented in 1829 when German biologist C.F.P. von Martius was told of them by Indigenous Amazon people.
+They described wearing special coconut-shell covers over their groin — or sometimes just tying a ligature around their penises while going in or near the water.

 A few years later, in 1855, a French naturalist named Francis de Castelnau was told by an Araguay fisherman not to urinate in the river, as it encourages the fish to swim up your urethra.

-Despite the ever-present fear, the dramatic warnings by natives and the insistence of the candiru’s predatory prowess, only a few documented cases of a candiru parasitic infestation exist.
+However, despite the legends and dramatic warnings by locals about the candiru’s predatory prowess, only a few documented cases of a candiru parasitic infestation exist.

-The Amazon people remain unconvinced, however, and maintain that the candiru is not to be thought lightly of.
-Just because no one’s seen one in action doesnt mean that they arent there, waiting for their next unsuspecting victim.
+And the people of the Amazon still maintain that the candiru is not to be taken lightly.
+Perhaps just because no one’s seen one in action doesn’t mean that they aren’t there, waiting for their next unsuspecting victim.